 This paper is an effort to understand the difference between Subjective well-being and happiness.
 SWB and happiness are important topics from the point of view of research, both of them can be used in the organisations as it helps in development of employees and employee related policies.
 Previously happiness was considered an abstract entity and there was a lot of emphasis on the wellbeing of the employees.
 But in recent studies emphasise the effect of happy employees on business.
 This research conducted a thematic analysis on the past researches conducted, and tried to infer a logical difference between happiness and SWB.
 This research also emphasises on the dark side of happiness, which will help the organisations to keep a track on the happiness levels of the employees.
-The research will help to identify the difference between happiness and SWB and the dark side of happiness which will help the organisations to reframe few of their policies and procedures for the employees.
+The research will help the organisations to reframe few of their policies and procedures for the employees.
 This research when studied further can also help in developing new models for increasing the happiness of employees which will affect the productivity of employees and eventually the profits.